2022 Russian mobilization: Within the Russian military

 On 4 October 2022, a video appeared of a man in front of a group of soldiers from Omsk Oblast voicing concern to the military leadership, primarily about payment to support their families while they were away at war.

-On 16 November 2022, Vadim Boyko, a Colonel and director of Vladivostok's Makarov Pacific Higher Naval School who was responsible for mobilization efforts committed suicide by shooting himself in the chest five times in his office.
-Afterwards his widow claimed he was depressed and threatened with charges for failing to meet his recruitment quotas.
+On 16 November 2022, Vadim Boyko, a Colonel, and director of Vladivostok's Makarov Pacific Higher Naval School who was responsible for mobilization efforts, committed suicide by shooting himself in the chest five times in his office.
+Afterwards, his widow claimed he was depressed and threatened with charges for failing to meet his recruitment quotas.

 Help for army conscripts

 Numerous human rights and public organizations expressed their readiness to help mobilized Russians.
-Among them are Agora, Committee of Soldiers' Mothers, Conscript's School, Movement of Conscious Objectors from Military Service, Call to Conscience, Citizen and Army.
+Among them are Agora, Committee of Soldiers' Mothers, Conscript's School, Movement of Conscious Objectors from Military Service, Call to Conscience, and Citizen and Army.